 The reality is that a person who shifts from one leg to another demonstrates unease in many instances.
 A firmly planted stance demonstrates confidence and authority.

 A security professional needs to be conscious of his or her stance and of keeping his or her feet appropriately in place.
 People naturally and unconsciously tend to start shifting or swaying when they stand for any amount of time.
-Even though a person my be entirely confident in a particular situation, his or her feet and legs may be sending out another message all together.
+Even though a person may be entirely confident in a particular situation, his or her feet and legs may be sending out another message altogether.

 Of course, a person cannot stand like a statue.
 This is very true for a security guard or professional.
 When a security pro moves — whether it be walking or merely gesturing with arms and hands — the movements must be smooth and fluid.

 Smooth, fluid movements demonstrate control and deliberation.
 Jerky movements convey a lack of confidence and unease in a particular situation.
 In addition, jerky movements leave those around a person feeling more uneasy than may be the case, even considering the situation.
 Jerky movements convey the prospect that a person does not have decent control over his or herself, let alone the situation at hand.
 A person with movements that are not smooth and fluid oftentimes is deemed unpredictable.

 Although a security guard does not want to be perceived as a book that is easy to read, he or she definitely does not want to come across as completely unpredictable and unbalanced.
 Smooth, fluid movements prevent the development of those types of negative connotations.